gkerenyi/CdpVsNewWindow/README.md

   - 18 images at the bottom of the page.
 The first and last image is displayed and contains the text "Must not be blocked", the other images are not loaded (blocked).

 # Actual Behavior
-- If "Call CDP methods" is set to Before:
+- If `Add event handlers` is set to Before:
    + All images are shown, including the ones that should have been blocked.
-It seems that calling the CDP methods has no effect before setting `CoreWebView2NewWindowRequestedEventArgs.NewWindow`
+It seems that setting up the event handlers has no effect before setting `CoreWebView2NewWindowRequestedEventArgs.NewWindow`
-- If "Call CDP methods" is set to After:
+- If `Add event handlers` is set to After:
    + Depending on the Delay setting, some or all of the images that should have been blocked are shown instead.
-There seems to be a race condition, because navigation is started after `CoreWebView2NewWindowRequestedEventArgs.NewWindow` is set, possibly when the thread is relinquished to WebView2 during the subsequent async call.
-As a result of navigation starting before `Fetch` is enabled, some web requests do not reach `CoreWebView2_DevToolsRequestPaused`, because `Fetch` does not have a chance to get enabled before that.
+There seems to be a race condition, because navigation is started right after `CoreWebView2NewWindowRequestedEventArgs.NewWindow` is set.
+As a result of navigation starting before assigning the event handlers, some requests do not have a chance to reach the event handlers and survive without blocking.

 # Requirements
 This project requires: